vijayraavi/architecture-center/docs/cloud-adoption/governance/identity-baseline/metrics-tolerance.md

 - **RBAC trigger**.
 A company with under X% of resources using role-based access control methods should consider investing in the Identity Baseline discipline to identify optimized ways to assign user access to resources.
 - **Authentication failure trigger**.
 A company where authentication failures represent more than X% of attempts should invest in the Identity Baseline discipline to ensure that authentication methods are not under external attack, and that users are able to use the authentication methods correctly.
 - **Authorization failure trigger**.
 A company where access attempts are rejected more than X% of the time should invest in the Identity Baseline discipline to improve the application and updating of access controls, and identify potentially malicious access attempts.
 - **Compromised account trigger**.
-A company with more than X number of compromised accounts should invest in the Identity Baseline discipline to improve the strength and security of authentication mechanisms and improve mechanisms to mitigate risks related to compromised accounts.
+A company with more than X number of compromised accounts should invest in the Identity Baseline discipline to improve the strength and security of authentication mechanisms and improve mechanisms to remediate risks related to compromised accounts.

 The exact metrics and triggers you use to gauge risk tolerance and the level of investment in the Identity Baseline discipline will be specific to your organization, but the examples above should serve as a useful base for discussion within your Cloud Governance team.